chrisl8/devict-arlobot-presentation/presentation/content.md

-#Nodes
-Nodes are processes that perform computation.
-For example, one node controls a laser range-finder, one node controls the wheel motors, one node performs localization, one node performs path planning, one Node provides a graphical view of the system, and so on.
-A ROS node is written with the use of a ROS client library, such as roscpp or rospy.

 #Master
 The ROS Master provides name registration and lookup so that all of the nodes can find each other, exchange messages, or invoke services.